$7,395 | Completing Grades 9–12

 Day 16: Fly Home from Athens

-After an unforgettable adventure, we return to Athens and fly home.
+After an unforgettable adventure, we say our goodbyes and fly home.

-Group Tents – Teens sleep in shared tents (2–3 per tent), organized by gender identity.
-In hotels, rooms are shared slumber-party style.
+Group Tents – Teens sleep in shared tents (2–4 per tent), organized by gender.
+In the air bnb and hotels, rooms are shared slumber-party style, divided by gender.

-Rustic Facilities – Campsites are basic with access to toilets and occasional showers.
-Showers available every few days.
+Rustic Facilities – Campsites are basic with access to toilets and short showers.
+Showers available every 1-2 days.

 What to Expect – Starry skies, saltwater swims, and waking up steps from the beach.
 You’ll live simply and sleep close to the coastline.

-Cook Crew – Teens rotate through helping prep meals at camp and clean up together.
+Cook Crew – Teens rotate through helping prep meals and clean up together.

-Simple + Fresh – Think Greek sandwiches, gyros, pasta, rice bowls, and grilled veggies.
-Meals are filling, balanced, and made with local ingredients.
+Simple + Fresh – Think Greek sandwiches, gyros, pasta, burgers, and grilled veggies.
+Meals are filling and delicious!

 All Diets Welcome – We accommodate all allergies and dietary needs—vegetarian, gluten-free, dairy-free, etc.